Deepak-iiitg/rbac-api/readme.md

    }
    \n
    \n
-   output format (get token in response body) \n eg. {
+   output format (get token in response body) eg. {
         "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9"
        }

-  \n
-Get request  \n
+Get request
-   endpoint: localhost:8080/tasks/ (get request) \n
+   endpoint: localhost:8080/tasks/ (get request)
-   \n

-   hit from postman (write token with 'token' as key and values as token which got from response at login time) \n
+   hit from postman (write token with 'token' as key and values as token which got from response at login time)

-   \n
-   if admin request for get api, show all tasks \n output format
+   if admin request for get api, show all tasks output format
    [
     {